Geography & Environmental Science

 GEO 470/570 Cr.1-3

-Specifically selected topics or skills which may be designed for the interest of special groups will be offered with formalized instruction and methodology appropriate to geography and/or earth science.
+Specifically selected topics or skills which may be designed for the interest of special groups are offered with formalized instruction and methodology appropriate to geography and/or environmental science.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-May be counted as an elective in the geography major or earth science minor at the discretion of the Geography/Earth Science Department.
-Prerequisite may be required at the discretion of the department.
+Graduate students have additional course requirements and expectations.
+The course may be counted as an elective in the majors and minors offered by the Department of Geography and Environmental Science at the discretion of the department chairperson.
+A prerequisite may be required at the discretion of the department.
 Repeatable for credit - maximum six.
 Prerequisite: junior standing.
 Offered Occasionally.

 GEO 485/585 Cr.3